skuduu/Bussikartta/docs/AI-Guidelines.md

 - All output must be **technically correct, directly executable, and reflect production-grade standards**.

+- End user should **never have to add, remove, or replace** parts of any code.
+Files are always overwritten with the new modified code.

+- Any time a new file is created, its content must be inserted using a `cat` command with heredoc.
+Full path must be used or user must be explicitly directed to the correct folder.

 ---

 ## 🧠 AI Role and Behavioral Contract